Loading

-Motivational Videos for Corporate Meetings
+Best Inspirational Videos for Meetings

 Event Production: Speaking the Same Language!
+Part 4 of 9

-I've asked Susan Tarantino, an experienced Event Producer, to guest blog this month.
+Best-Event-Production-4.jpgI've asked Susan Tarantino, an experienced Event Producer, to guest blog this month.
 In addition to her wit and her honesty, Susan brings the experience of dozens of wonderfully executed large events with her, and I believe you'll find her comments not only real, but helpful in event management!
-This is part 4 of a 9-part series on effective event management by our guest bloggers. -David Haneke
+This is part 4 of a 9-part series on effective event management by our guest bloggers.

-Whether experienced or new at event management, everyone on the team has to be “speaking the same language.”
-With all the different software, computer systems and generations of professionals,Picture by RLerdorf you must be clear with your communications.
+Whether experienced or new at event production, everyone on the team has to be “speaking the same language.”
+With all the different software, computer systems and generations of professionals, you must be clear with your communications.

 Occasionally that reality smacks you when you least expect it.
 I’ve been producing corporate events for years but just recently experienced this truth once again.

-A week before a live event in which I was a team member, I realized that we had not all agreed on what software we would use for graphics, nor where the power for the video projection and audio would come from since there was limited power in the room; in addition, what time the prop pieces would be delivered and setup.
+Best-Event-Production.jpgA week before a live event in which I was a team member, I realized that we had not all agreed on what software we would use for graphics, nor where the power for the video projection and audio would come from since there was limited power in the room; in addition, what time the prop pieces would be delivered and setup.

 How does this happen?
 Assumptions.
 OOOooo!
 We all know what happens when we assume -- BUT when our first assumption is valid, we might be less likely to check our following assumptions.
 Here’s where disaster can move in: costly, stress producing disaster.

+I said to myself: “Each committee member is a reputable expert; I’m sure they are handling what will happen when we set up on site.
 I don’t want to offend them by second guessing them.”
 The first assumption was absolutely correct.
 Yes, each member was a true expert.
 BUT we had never all worked together before.

 My second assumption was wrong AND I should have followed my instincts.
 As a result, set up on site was a challenge.